chtoucas/Narvalo.NET/docs/issues.md

 - `Either<T1, T2>`:
   * T4: If the monad is nullable, check that we handle all null's.
 Auto-generate tests for null-guards (affects only `Either<T1, T2>`) + tests.
-  * Should we throw if we have a lefty method for a righty object (see `WhenLeft` for instance).
+  * Should we throw (arg-check) if we have a lefty method for a righty object (see `WhenLeft` for instance).
 - `Fallible`: check that we catch all exceptions + tests.
 - Could we simplify LINQ for `Maybe<T?>`?
 - Remove `GroupJoin` for monads?
 - Explain `Bind` and `Select` for `Outcome` and `Fallible`, `Where` for `Outcome<T>` and `Fallible<T>`.
-- `OnError()`, `WhenError()` & co could return a boolean to signal when they actually did something.

 Next:
 - LINQ: `FoldBack` and `ReduceBack`.
 Mimic Rx operators: `Scan`, `MinBy`,